An Executive’s Handbook to Securing Modern Manufacturing Networks and Robots, AI or Not

 The Shocking Reality:

 Some applications that control devices may prohibit operating system upgrades and security patches.
-If the IT team deploys the patches or upgrades the operating systems, it might break the applications.
+The applications might break if the IT team deploys the patches or upgrades the operating systems.
 Sadly, as reckless as it seems, some companies that create applications to control machinery will no longer provide technical support to your IT team if the operating system on the workstations is upgraded or has security patches.
-To have compassion for those equipment manufacturers, know that their software developers may be too busy to create flexible, secure applications and are forced to focus strictly on functionality.
+Their software developers may be too busy to create flexible, secure applications and are forced to focus strictly on functionality.

-Depending on the application vendor, paying the vendor for an upgraded version of a controller application can be very expensive.
-Fortunately, sometimes the upgrade charge is reasonable or free.
-Sometimes there is no upgrade available for any price that will permit operating system upgrades or critical security updates.
+Depending on the application vendor, paying for an upgraded version of a controller application can be very expensive.
+Fortunately, sometimes, the upgrade charge is reasonable or free.
+Sometimes, no upgrade is available to permit operating system upgrades or critical security updates.

-Another consideration is there is a risk that upgrading might interrupt manufacturing flow if the upgrading process requires extensive troubleshooting or potentially interrupt production.
-When equipment operates 24 x 7, the IT Team is under more pressure since there is no downtime for maintenance.
+Another consideration is the risk that upgrading might interrupt manufacturing flow if the upgrading process requires extensive troubleshooting or potentially interrupt production.
+When equipment operates 24/7, the IT Team is under more pressure since there is no downtime for maintenance.

-If the user interface for the new application is significantly different, shop floor personnel might require additional training.
-Inadequate training introduces the potential for costly mistakes and safety issues.
+If the new application’s user interface significantly differs, shop floor personnel might require additional training.
+Inadequate training can lead to costly mistakes and safety issues.
 Scheduling training will affect the timing of deploying the new applications.

-The organization’s executives might determine to accept the risk, especially if compensating controls are in place.
+The organization’s executives might accept the risk, especially if compensating controls are in place.

 Alternative Tactics Increase Security:

-Using compensating controls in networks is essential because systems sometimes have significant vulnerabilities even before updates are released or installed.
-Compensating controls are even more important to help protect workstations if patches are missing.
+Using compensating controls in networks is essential because systems sometimes have significant vulnerabilities before updates are released or installed.
+Compensating controls are even more essential to help protect workstations if patches are missing.

-Another compensating control is to harden the unpatched or EOL machines by removing all applications except those essential for the operation of the equipment.
-Example applications that must be removed include browsers and email clients since they are common vectors for successful attacks.
+Another compensating control is to harden the unpatched or EOL machines by removing all applications except those essential for the equipment’s operation.
+Examples of applications that must be removed include browsers and email clients since they are common vectors for successful attacks.
 If the employees operating those devices require internet and email access, consider adding a separate workstation that is patchable for email and web access.

-The IT Team must alert the executives about the expense to upgrade applications, isolate the shop floor instances on a separate network, deploy an additional network for web and email access, train users and operators, and other expenses.
+The IT Team must alert the executives about the expense of upgrading applications, isolating the shop floor instances on a separate network, deploying an additional network for web and email access, training users and operators, implementing EDR/XDR tools, and other expenses.
 Include time estimates along with financial estimates.
-Then the executives can make an informed decision, and IT can follow their instructions and ask for support as necessary.
+Then, the executives can make an informed decision, and IT can follow their instructions and ask for support as necessary.

 Step-by-Step Guidance for IT Teams: